-Just a few well-heeled steps from Sloane Street, cosseted within the bijou oasis of Wilbraham Place, lies Kahani, a hidden gem of a fine-dining Indian Restaurant.
+Just a few well-heeled steps from Sloane Street, cosseted within the bijou oasis of Wilbraham Place, lies Kahani Indian Restaurant, a hidden gem of a fine-dining Indian cuisine.

 Opened 18 months ago by Peter Joseph, former head chef at Michelin-starred Tamarind, this is proper old school service within a contemporary setting just as it should be for such a prestigious location.

-I sensed it the moment I stepped through the glass doors as they silently slid open to reveal a cloakroom attendant poised to take my bits and pieces before leading me down into Kahani’s welcoming embrace.
+I sensed it the moment I stepped through the glass doors as they silently slid open to reveal a cloakroom attendant poised to take my bits and pieces before leading me down into Kahani Indian Restaurant’s welcoming embrace.

 Kahani means story in Hindu and there’s no doubt Joseph’s food tells a flavoursome culinary tale relating directly to his roots in Tamil Nadu in southern India.
 A tale less about curries and more about the lighter side of Indian cuisine where individual flavours can shine.